Would a Large Language Model Pay Extra for a View? Inferring Willingness to Pay from Subjective Choices: Results

 \subsection{Model preferences without user information}

 We start with the scenario where no additional information is given about the user.
+We do this to investigate our first hypothesis: assessing whether interpretable willingness-to-pay estimates can be derived and if these WTP values are model-dependent.
 We fit the multinomial logit models for all variables, and the results are shown in Table~\ref{tab:models_no_info}.

 As shown in the table, there is a high variation in the $R^2$ scores.
 An $R^2$ score of 0 means that the fitted model does not provide any additional insights over the null model, which was fitted only including an intercept.
 We have averaged the $R^2$ scores over two runs, where we swapped the placing of the alternative, to mitigate order bias.
 The reported coefficients are those from the first fitted model.
-In-depth analysis of the second fitted models (where the order of the alternatives is flipped) is shown in~\ref{app1}.
+In-depth analysis of the second fitted models (where the order of the alternatives is flipped) is shown in Section~\ref{robustness}.

-We observe, that for GPT-4o and Gemini~3~pro, more variation is explained with the fitted model.
+We observe, that for GPT-4o and Gemini-3.1-pro, more variation is explained with the fitted model.
 Additionally, when comparing these results to the other smaller models tested, as mentioned in Section~\ref{sec:models}, we see that, in general, bigger models provide better $R^2$ scores.
 This can be because the smaller models provide more randomness in their responses, that cannot be explained using these features.
 Furthermore, it is interesting that not all coefficients are statistically significant.
-First of all, the alternative specific constant is statistically significant for Llama~3.3~70B on a 99\% confidence interval.
-On the other hand, for GPT-4o and Gemini-3-Pro, the intercepts are not statistically significant on a 95\% confidence interval.
-This means that for Llama~3.3~70B, there is an a priori preference between hypothetical options A and B. However, in general, people are also known to be subject to some extent to this bias, called the primacy effect~\citep{van2016first}.
+First of all, the alternative specific constant is statistically significant for Llama~3.3~70B on a 99\% confidence interval and Gemini-3.1-Pro on a 95\% confidence interval.
+On the other hand, for GPT-4o the intercept for this run is not statistically significant on a 90\% confidence interval, while for the second run, displayed in Table~\ref{tab:models_no_info_sec} it is significant on a 95\% confidence interval.
+This means that for all models, there is an a priori preference between hypothetical options A and B. However, in general, people are also known to be subject to some extent to this bias, called the primacy effect~\citep{van2016first}.
 All models show a logical coherent story with the coefficients for the desirable attributes being positive, and the undesirable attribute (price) being negative.
 Furthermore, when analyzing the absolute size of the non-monetary variables, we see how access to the club is the most important factor in determining the choice between both options.